lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 </Tabs>

-## Step 3 - Encode the payload to transfer LYX
+## Step 3 - Encode the calldata to transfer LYX

 With our contract instances ready, we now want to transfer some LYX from the UP using the `execute(...)` function.
 The next step is to ABI encode this function call with the correct parameters, as explained in the introduction.